RS Runtime Security Documentation

 Non-managed containers

-Cover standalone container runtimes and host-level container workloads.
+Cover standalone container runtimes (Docker, containerd, podman) and host-level container workloads.

 1. Validate inventory rows for runtime and image context.